Portable Real-Time Polarimeter for Partially and Fully Polarized Light

 \section{Abstract}

-We present a spinning waveplate polarimeter capable of producing real-time visualization of the polarization state of completely or partially polarized light.
-Our system utilizes a Raspberry Pi computer for a fully online, real-time analysis and visualization of the polarization state.
-This completely integrated approach provides an efficient tool for modern optics research labs and is well-suited for educational demonstrations.
+We present a portable polarimeter capable of real-time visualization of partial and fully polarized light over a broad band of wavelengths.
+Our system utilizes a Raspberry Pi computer with a low-cost data acquisition "HAT" (DAQ HAT) and an integrated photodetection circuit.
+Wide bandwidth operation is achieved through digital calibration of an arbitrary retardance waveplate presented herein.
+All mechanical, electrical, and software components are open source and available on a GitHub repository.
+This completely integrated approach provides an efficient tool for modern optics research laboratories and is well-suited for educational demonstrations.